ArunVetha/Assignment2Final/README.md

 Not only that, users can view the location, number of repositories and bio of the serached profile

 Github Page Link -  https://arunvetha.github.io/Assignment2Final/

+Short Demo of how the website looks like and it's features, view it here - https://drive.google.com/file/d/1e9YJQ2wg9y_PYkUlwHObBAlQflwU0fzl/view?usp=sharing

 ## Design Process